Asada (crater)

 Asada is a small lunar impact crater located at the northern edge of Mare Fecunditatis, to the northeast of the crater Taruntius.
 It is a circular crater formation with inner walls that slope down toward a small central floor at the midpoint.

-Asada was designated Taruntius A prior to being named by the IAU.
+This crater is named after Japanese physician and astronomer Goryu Asada (1734–1799).
+Its designation was officially adopted by the International Astronomical Union in 1976.
+Asada was designated Taruntius A prior to being assigned a name.